Learn more from the

 Our program prepares individuals for a career in SLP in a variety of educational, hospital and private settings.
 Composed of 19 full-time faculty scholars and clinical educators, our department is dedicated to clinical research and is arguably the leading communication sciences and disorders program in the nation with this emphasis.

 Our master's program utilizes a cohort model.
 Students complete the 12 semester sequence as a group before a new cohort begins.
-The online program begins in the summer and is offered every year.
+The online program begins in the fall and is offered every year.

 Accredited through the Southern Association of Colleges and Schools and the American Speech-Language Hearing Association